 Here are some common questions about academic integrity.
 The answers provide general information, and TEQSA encourages students to speak with their institution for more information relevant to them and their circumstances.

-Will I to get caught if I cheat?
+Will I get caught if I cheat?

 Despite what you may have heard, research and experience shows Australian higher education providers are catching students who plagiarise and cheat, including using illegal commercial cheating services.
 New technology, changes in assessment design and academics trained to actively look for suspect essays, projects or exams mean you’re more likely than ever to get caught.